 It’s a a beautiful Spring day and I’m off in search of Ernest Hemingway in Paris with guide David Burke.
 Won’t you join us?

-And last fall in his home town of Oak Park, Illinois –
+In his home town of Oak Park, Illinois.

 Hemingway in Paris